AsbestosSoup-dev/crunchyppuden-episode-tagger/README.md

 **Usage:**

-1. Place `crunchyroll_injection.js` in the project folder.
-2. Run the following command to minify it:
+1. Run the following command to minify it:
    ```bash
    node minify.js crunchyroll_injection.js   # Note: for help installing Node, check [the Node.org site](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs)
    ```
-3. Copy the minified output from the console and paste it into a new bookmark.
+2. Copy the minified output from the console and paste it into a new bookmark.

 ## Optional Customizations